lavishabhambri/Foodal-Web-Application/README.md

 ## Use Cases
 1. Buyer
-  a) Profile page with buyer details and an option to edit them.
+  - Profile page with buyer details and an option to edit them.

-  b) The dashboard has the following features
+  - The dashboard has the following features
     - Implemented a Search Bar in dashboard, where one can search for a food item based upon item name.
     - Implemented fuzzy search based upon food item name in the dashboard

-  c) Favorites tab:
+  - Favorites tab:
     - A buyer can mark some food items as favorites and they should appear in a different section on the dashboard.
     - In the food item list, for each food item, the buyer should be able to view all its properties such price, name, vendor, etc.
     - For each food item, the buyer can choose from: its quantity (an integer value), some addons available within a food item and place an order with a buy button.
     - Wallet amount is visible at the top, and the functionalities present in the Wallet Details section are implemented.
     - A buyer cannot place an order if the canteen is closed.
 Such items are present at the end of the item list with an indication that identifies them as unavailable.

-    d) My Orders page
+    - My Orders page
     - This displays all the current orders, in which each order has the following fields: Placed Time, Vendor Name, Food Item, Quantity, Status, Cost and Rating.
     - The status field tells the current status of the order.
-It can be of 6 types -
-      - PLACED
-      - ACCEPTED
-      - COOKING
-      - READY FOR PICKUP - When the status is Ready for Pickup, a button name “Picked up” comes up.
-On clicking Picked up, the order status becomes Completed.
-      - COMPLETED - Every completed order gets an option to rate the food item in the Rating field.
-Once rated, the food items’ average rating gets updated.
+It can be of 6 types: PLACED, ACCEPTED, COOKING, READY FOR PICKUP: When the status is Ready for Pickup, a button name “Picked up” comes up.
+On clicking Picked up, the order status becomes Completed., COMPLETED: Every completed order gets an option to rate the food item in the Rating field.
+Once rated, the food items’ average rating gets updated., REJECTED
-      - REJECTED

 2. Vendor
-a) Profile page with vendor details and an option to edit them.
+- Profile page with vendor details and an option to edit them.

-b) A Food Menu dashboard displaying all food items of the vendor.
+- A Food Menu dashboard displaying all food items of the vendor.
 There is a button at the top to add a food item.
 For each added food item, there are 2 options available - to Edit, and to Delete the food item.

-c) A dashboard to view orders issued to the vendor, each order have details such as placed time, food item, quantity, along with a button [titled “MOVE TO NEXT STAGE”] to change the status of the order.
+- A dashboard to view orders issued to the vendor, each order have details such as placed time, food item, quantity, along with a button [titled “MOVE TO NEXT STAGE”] to change the status of the order.
 This button is dynamic in nature, i.e. the functionality of this button depends on the status of the order.

-d)  Each order as discussed earlier, can have 6 stages
+- Each order as discussed earlier, can have 6 stages
   - PLACED: Initially, a placed order comes here.
 An additional REJECT button is present along with the MOVE TO NEXT STAGE button.
   - ACCEPTED: Upon clicking the latter button, the order moves to the Accepted stage.
   - COOKING: The vendor can then change the state of order from the Accepted stage to the Cooking stage using the button.